yoyanec/blog/_posts/2019-10-01-nginx-in-docker-as-non-root-user.markdown

 ## Prepare config files on docker host system

-You need at least `nginx.conf` and `default.conf` to run nginx.
-You may want to start with the config files provided in the offical image.
+Nginx needs at least `nginx.conf` and `default.conf` to be able to start.
+IMHO best way is to start with the config files provided in the offical docker image.
 An easy way to copy the original files from the image to your host is to start a container and use docker cp:

 {% highlight Bash %}
 docker run --name nginx -d nginx:stable